Orchard Portman: Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

 For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
 From 1894-1974, for local government purposes, Orchard Portman was part of Taunton Rural District.

+Almost all local government services are provided by Somerset Council.
+The parish council has responsibility for some matters within the parish and sets an annual precept within the overall Council Tax to cover its own operating costs and annual accounts.
+The parish council is consulted on local planning applications and receives reports from the police, unitary council, and neighbourhood watch on matters of crime, security, and traffic.
+The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as advising Somerset Council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
+Conservation matters (including trees and listed buildings) and environmental issues are the responsibility of Somerset Council.

-It is also part of the Taunton and Wellington county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+The village is also part of the Taunton and Wellington county constituency, represented in the House of Commons.
+This elects one Member of Parliament (MP) by the first past the post system of election.

 Religious sites

+The Church of St Michael, Orchard Portman, has Norman origins, with the chancel having been rebuilt in the early 15th century.
+It formed part of the former Portman country house on the site.
+The Portman chapel was erected as the south aisle around 1450, demolished in 1844, and rebuilt again in 1910.
+The tower was rebuilt in 1521.
+Dr Thomas Bond (1841–1901) a British physician considered by some to be the first offender profiler, and best known for his association with the notorious Jack the Ripper murders of 1888, is buried in the churchyard.

-The parish church of St Thomas at Thurlbear shows clear signs of the Norman church upon which later structures were built.
-Pevsner cites the Norman arcades and narrow aisles characteristic of that era and "never enlarged to satisfy later medieval taste."
-He dates the church to "hardly later than c.
+The former parish church of St Thomas at Thurlbear is a redundant church, in the care of the Churches Conservation Trust since 1988.
+It shows clear signs of the Norman church upon which later structures were built.
+Pevsner cites the Norman arcades and narrow aisles characteristic of that era and "never enlarged to satisfy later medieval taste" and dates the church to "hardly later than c.
 1110."
 The Churches Conservation Trust launched a programme of repairs at the church, with the Somerset County Council conducting an archaeological recording and survey in conjunction with these efforts.

-The Church of St Michael in Orchard Portman also has Norman origins with the chancel being rebuilt in the early 15th century.
-It formed part of the former Portman family mansion on the site.
-The Portman chapel was erected as the south aisle around 1450, demolished in 1844 and rebuilt again in 1910.
-The tower was rebuilt in 1521.
-Dr Thomas Bond (1841–1901) a British physician considered by some to be the first offender profiler, and best known for his association with the notorious Jack the Ripper murders of 1888, was buried in the churchyard.